yari-iray/Legal_Ragxpert_DSPGroupD4/README.md

 5. Run `pip install llama-index -U`
 5. Run `pip install llama-index-core -U`

 There will be errors shown that  pip is not taking into account all packages, as not all packages are explicitly compatible with each other.
-The chatbot will still run.
+This message may be ignored, as the chatbot will run without issue.
+If you get any errors from huggingface, make sure to delete the cache folder first before trying anything else.